LERCAutomation/DataSelector-ArcPro-UserGuide/recorder/recorder.rst

 1. Spatial data held in a SQL Server database (a stored procedure for its extraction is also required).
 #.
 An XML configuration file that specifies how the tool is set up and how data will be saved by default.
 #.
-The Data Selector tool itself.
+The Data Selector tool ArcGIS Pro add-in.

 .. raw:: latex